stumpart/StumpJsCompiler/README.md

      * supports it or that you add that functionality in your adapter class */
     'actions' => array(
+        //minify each javascript file
-        'minifier'   => 'StumpJsCompiler\Channels\Minifier', //minify each javascript file 'combiner'   => 'StumpJsCompiler\Channels\Combiner' //combine a list of javascript files into one ),
+        'minifier'   => 'StumpJsCompiler\Channels\Minifier',

+        //combine a list of javascript files into one 'combiner'   => 'StumpJsCompiler\Channels\Combiner'
+    ),

     'compiler' => array(
-        'current'       => 'closure',//The current compiler to use for compilation 'storageAdapter'=> 'filesystem',//can use the various caching mechanisms provided by the ZF2 'workareaDir'   => __DIR__ . '/../../../data'
+         //The current compiler to use for compilation 'current'       => 'closure',

+        //can use the various caching mechanisms provided by the ZF2 'storageAdapter'=> 'filesystem',

+        //work area for the jscompiler module, will create a StumpJsCompiler directory
+        //where it stores temporary files for updating.
+So the web server needs to have write permissions
+        //if no permissions, will use the /tmp/ directory and leave a notice in the log files 'workareaDir'   => __DIR__ . '/../../../data'
     ),